danbev/learning-openssl/README.md

 Configurations/90-team.conf
 ```

+### Config
+There is a config script in the root directory.

 ### Build system
 The build system is based on the Configure perl script.
 Running Configure will
 generate a `Makefile` and also an `opensslconf.h` file.

 ### build.info
+Information about these files can be found in `Configuration/README`.
+The README says that each line of a build.info files is processed with the Text::Template
+perl module.
+So where is this done?
+I think this is done in Configure with the help or `util/dofile.pl`.

 Lets take a look at the buildinfo.h file in `openssl/crypto`.
 The first line looks like this:
 ```perl